ac-tuwien/pymhlib/README.md

 - Multidimensional 0-1 knapsack problem (MKP) based on `SubsetVectorSolution`

 Shared code of these demos is found in the modules `demos.common` and `demos.graphs`.

+Moreover, `julia-maxsat.py` and `julia-maxsat.jl` demonstrate the integration with the Julia programming language.
+Implementing time-critical parts of an application in Julia may accelerate the code substantially.
+To run this demo, Julia must be set up correctly and Python's `julia` package must be installed.

 ### Changelog